-Compensation of wake-field-driven energy spread in Energy Recovery Linacs
+Compensation of wakefield-driven energy spread in energy recovery linacs

-Georg H. Hoffstaetter and Yang Hao Lau Cornell University, Ithaca, New York 14853
+Georg H. Hoffstaetter and Yang Hao Lau Cornell University, Ithaca, New York 14853, USA (Received 16 May 2008; published 23 July 2008)

-Energy Recovery Linacs provide high-energy beams, but decelerate those beams before dumping them, so that their energy is available for the acceleration of new particles.
+Energy recovery linacs provide high-energy beams, but decelerate those beams before dumping them, so that their energy is available for the acceleration of new particles.
 During this deceleration, any relative energy spread that is created at high energy is amplified by the ratio between high energy and dump energy.
-Therefore, Energy Recovery Linacs are sensitive to energy spread acquired at high energy, e.g. from wake fields.
-One can compensate the time-correlated energy spread due to wakes via energy-dependent time-of-flight terms in appropriate sections of an Energy Recovery Linac, and via high-frequency cavities.
+Therefore, energy recovery linacs are sensitive to energy spread acquired at high energy, e.g., from wakefields.
+One can compensate the time-correlated energy spread due to wakes via energy-dependent time-of-flight terms in appropriate sections of an energy recovery linac, and via high-frequency cavities.
 We show that nonlinear time-of-flight terms can only eliminate odd orders in the correlation between time and energy, if these terms are created by a beam transport within the linac that is common for accelerating and decelerating beams.
-If these two beams are separated, so that different beam transport sections can be used to produce time-offlight terms suitable for each, also even-order terms in the energy spread can be eliminated.
-As an example, we investigate the potential of using this method for the Cornell x-ray Energy Recovery Linac.
+If these two beams are separated, so that different beam transport sections can be used to produce time-of-flight terms suitable for each, also even-order terms in the energy spread can be eliminated.
+As an example, we investigate the potential of using this method for the Cornell x-ray energy recovery linac.
 Via quadratic time-of-flight terms, the energy spread can be reduced by 66%.
-Alternatively, since the energy spread from the dominantly resistive wake fields of the analysed accelerator is approximately harmonic in time, a high-frequency cavity could diminish the energy spread by 81%.
-This approach would require bunch-lengthening and recompression in separate sections for accelerating and decelerating beams.
-Such sections have therefore been included in Cornell's x-ray Energy Recovery Linac design.
+Alternatively, since the energy spread from the dominantly resistive wakefields of the analyzed accelerator is approximately harmonic in time, a high-frequency cavity could diminish the energy spread by 81%.
+Because both methods of reducing energy spread require separate sections for the two beams within the linac, such sections have been included in Cornell's x-ray energy recovery linac design.